Want to feel good about the future of this country? Spend a week talking to a bunch of Venturers.

 6. Those bronze statues

-Jamie Lester is the sculptor responsible for all 21 bronze statues at the Summit Bechtel Reserve.
+Jamie Lester is the sculptor responsible for 21 of the bronze statues at the Summit Bechtel Reserve.
 The statues recognize individuals who provided support to SBR through financial gifts.
+(West Texas native Tom White created many of the other sculptures onsite.)

 Lester, a graduate of West Virginia University, quit his job making pizza 21 years ago to pursue his passion for art.